 Kief is the powdery, golden dust that coats the outside of buds.
 Cannabis flower is covered in glands called trichomes that produce oils containing cannabinoids like THC and CBD, as well as fragrant terpenes that give cannabis its various aromas.
-These trichome heads are what become kief once the cannabis plant is harvested and dried.
+These trichome heads are what become kief when they separate from the cannabis plant.

 Kief is highly potent and often salvaged from grinders that have a “kief catcher,” a specific chamber that collects kief as it breaks off buds.
 Kief is also the essential ingredient of hash (or hashish), which is essentially tightly packed chunks of kief.

 How to use kief

 Kief that has broken off of cannabis buds has many uses: